 This course will cover software development in the Microsoft .NET framework.
 Visual Basic .NET will be used as the development tool to discuss and practice Windowsbased applications, Web Services with XML (eXtensible Markup Language) data exchange, components and controls, database interfaces using ADO (ActiveX Data Objects) and SQL (Structured Query Language), and graphics programming.
+Lecture & lab.
 Optional credit/no credit or grade.
 Transferable to CSU.

-COMPUTER SCIENCE 178 - 4 Units Visual C# .NET
+Visual C#.NET